 Faculty Field Liaison

 Students are assigned to a faculty field liaison, who provides the link between the school, the student, and the agency field instructor.
 They are available for consultation around field issues that arise on the part of the student or the agency.
-For each assigned student, the faculty field liaison is required to make one face-to-face agency visit per semester.
+For each assigned student, the faculty field liaison is required to make two face-to-face agency visit per semester.
 The focus of visit depends on the needs of the student and the agency, and involves consultation around developing the Learning Contract, problem solving any practicum concerns, and clarifying evaluation issues.
 In the case of concerns or issues requiring immediate attention, the faculty field liaison will make additional agency visits or phone contacts as needed.

 Agency Field Instructors

 Agency field instructors (AFIs) are vital members of the field training team and, with the support of the director of field, are charged with the responsibility to assure that the planning, teaching, and evaluation components of students' field practicum experiences have a social work focus and are professionally sound.
 The criteria for selection of agency field instructors are as follows.

 - Two years postmaster's experience in the field.

 - Six months experience with the current agency.

 - Licensed to practice professionally in the State of Nevada (preferred).

 - Attitude of respect for students' competencies and needs.

 - Ability and desire to teach social work theory and its application to professional practice.